Learn

 B

-The active ingredient in anti wrinkle injectable products.
+The active ingredient in wrinkle injectable products.
 A purified protein that temporarily blocks nerve signals to targeted muscles.
-In Australia, specific brand names of botulinum toxin products are restricted from advertising in consumer facing material by the TGA.
+In Australia, specific brand names of wrinkle injectable products are restricted from advertising in consumer facing material by the TGA.
 The specific product used is discussed openly during your individual consultation at Core Aesthetics.

 Bruxism